-- Check oil with the pressure washer on a level surface and the engine off. - 2.
-Unscrew the engine oil dipstick, remove, then wipe clean with paper towel. - 3.
-Place the dipstick back into the neck then remove it to read the oil level.
-The oil level should be at or just below the upper level mark. - 4.
-If the level is low, add the recommended oil to the crankcase until the level reaches the upper limit on the dipstick.
-DO NOT OVERFILL.
-See the Engine Owner's Manual for the recommended oil type and any further precautions. - 5.
-For a threaded dipstick, thread the dipstick back into the engine; hand tighten.
-For a dual cylinder engine, push the dipstick fully into the dipstick spout.
+- 1. Check oil with pressure washer on a level surface and the engine off. - 2.
+Pull engine oil dipstick out of the engine, then wipe dipstick clean. - 3.
+Place clean dipstick fully into the dipstick tube. - 4.
+Remove the dipstick from dipstick tube and check oil level.
+Oil level should be between the upper and lower oil limits on the dipstick. - 5.
+If level is low, add the recommended oil to the crankcase until the level reaches the upper limit on the dipstick.
+See the engine manual for recommended oil. - 6.
+Place the dipstick fully into the dipstick tube.